Making Recovery Possible.

 Our Recovery Residences:

-The Marshall Street house is a Lancaster PA sober living home designed to support independent accountability in a communal living environment.
+The Poplar Street house is a Lancaster PA sober living home designed to support independent accountability in a communal living environment.
 Close to city amenities, public transportation, employment and recovery resources, it's an ideal place to begin the recovery journey.

-The Charlotte street house is our newest Lancaster PA recovery house.
 A large, ten-bed men's sober living home, it accommodates all the necessities and amenities of early recovery.
 The Charlotte Street house is located in the heart of Lancaster City - one of the regions largest and most active addiction recovery communities - and is conveniently located near public transportation and multiple employment opportunities and resources.

-As the orignal York PA Sober Living residence, the Queen Street location remains the symbol of our mission and a launch-pad for successful recovery experiences.
+As the original York PA Sober Living residence, the Queen Street location remains the symbol of our mission and a launch-pad for successful recovery experiences.
 The house itself is conveniently located in close proximity to a range of job opportunities and recovery resources.

 The Newberry Street House is a constant haven for men in recovery.
 As one of our largest York PA Sober Living homes, Newberry St. supports community living and individual accountability throughout the early recovery process.